dig-doc/digdoc/README.md

 ### Running Tests
 `./test.sh`

+Note: Since testing for hardcoded IP-addresses is not meaningful, we assume that the DNS lookup utility *dig* correctly works and compare its results with the results of *digdoc*.

 ## run aiodns-proxy:
 run the aiodns-proxy using the CoAP protocol for reaching e.g. via port 8000 the cloudflare DNS server: